CCMS-UCSD/GNPSDocumentation/docs/fbmn-iin.md

 ![img](img/featurebasedmolecularnetworking/fbmn_iin_edges.PNG)

-## Exploring the IIN workflow in Cytoscape
+## Exploring the IIMN workflow in Cytoscape

-The additional edges that IIN identified as adducts and in-source modifications are visualized in Cytoscape.
+The additional edges that IIMN identified as adducts and in-source modifications are visualized in Cytoscape.

 The different types of ions can be observed in different node colors if the Best Ion option is chosen in Fill Color, and Discrete Mapping type is selected.